Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Unfolding the non-transverse Belyakov-Devaney transition

-which intersects $S$ in a quadratic tangency.
-Moreover, we suppose that $\nu$ unfolds this tangency in a generic way such that when $\nu<0$ there are two nearby intersections between $W^u(0)$ and $S$, and none for $\nu>0$ (see Figure.~\ref{fig:pifi}).
+Next, we make assumptions about the existence of a degenerate homoclinic orbit. \begin{description} \item[H5] We suppose that at the codimension-two point $\eps=\nu=0$ Are we also assuming that $\rho\ll \eps$) there exists a symmetric homoclinic orbit $y=\gamma(t)$ that is not wholly contained within $B$, and is such that

+Moreover, we suppose that $B$ is chosen to be sufficiently close to the origin that the trajectory $\gamma(t)$ contains only one connected component that is outside of $B$.
+Thus we shall refer to $\gamma$ as being the {\em primary} homoclinic orbit.
+We also suppose that $B$ is chosen such that the additional non-degeneracy condition \eqref{eq:nondeg0} is satisfied.
+The particular degeneracy of the primary orbit we assume when $\nu=\eps=0$ is that there is a quadratic tangency between $W^u(0)$ and $S$ at $\gamma(0)$.
+We suppose that the parameter $\nu$ unfolds this tangency in a generic way such that, for all sufficiently small $|\eps|$, there are two transverse intersections between $W^u(0)$ and $S$ near $\gamma(0)$ for small $\nu<0$, and no nearby intersection for small $\nu>0$ (see Figure~ \ref{fig:homofig} (b)). \end{description} \begin{description} \item[H6] We assume certain non-degeneracy conditions concerning the general position of $W^u$ and $S$ at $\nu=0$, as set out in equations \eqref{eq:nondeg1} and \eqref{eq:nondeg2} in Section \ref{sec:glomap} below. \end{description}

-Our goal in what follows is to describe the fate of multi-pulse homoclinic orbits in a neighborhood of $\gamma$ for small $\eps$ and $\nu$.
-To do this we use the well-established technique of approximation of the dynamics through appropriate Poincar\'{e} maps (see Figure.~\ref{fig:homofig}).
+Our goal in what follows is to describe the fate of multi-pulse homoclinic orbits in a neighborhood of $\gamma$ for small unfolding parameters $\eps$ and $\nu$ (assuming all other parameters remain fixed).
+To do this we use the well-established technique of approximation of the dynamics through appropriate Poincar\'{e} maps (see Figure~\ref{fig:homofig}).